 Gather the ingredients.

-In a cocktail shaker filled with ice, pour the whiskey, curaçao, grenadine, crème de framboise, and egg white.
+In a cocktail shaker, pour the whiskey, curaçao, crème de framboise, grenadine, and egg white.

-Shake well, longer than usual to ensure the egg is completely mixed.
+Shake well, then add ice and shake for at least 30 seconds to ensure the egg is completely mixed.

 Raw Egg Warning